nbermudezs/HoGEm/README.md

 All the steps needed to process the raw data can be seen in *preprocess.sh*.

-On the other hand, if you just want to use the data used for our experiments, just download the processed files from [this Box folder](https://uofi.box.com/s/c0t6c16ld1uki4khymv8drzw68thitvd).
+On the other hand, if you just want to use the data used for our experiments, just decompress the *processed_data.zip* found in this repo.

 #### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files: